-I am a research associate to Dr Dafnis Batallé at the Centre for the Developing Brain and the Department of Forensic and Neurodevelopmental Science, King’s College London.
+I am an Assistant Professor in Computer and Information Sciences at Northumbria University.
 My research interests include Complex Systems, Computational Neuroscience and Machine Learning.
 I have a BSc in physics, a MSc in Physics (Statistical Physics and Complex Systems), and a PhD in Computational Neuroscience.

 PhD in Computational Neuroscience, 2020

 University College London